minetest-mods/smart_sfinv/README.md

 ## Mods List
 Mod | Description
 -- | --
-smart_sfinv_api | Smart enhancements interface API - Used in other mods smart_sfinv_creative_bymod | Replace the default items grouping (Nodes, Tools, Items) by more meaningfull groups per installed mod smart_sfinv_creative_sitebar | Move all creative groups to left site table for beter overview
+creative_maxstack | Set all stacks to maximum count on creative pages sfinv_buttons | Adds panel with extra buttons from other mods on the right site smart_sfinv_api | Smart enhancements interface API - Used in other mods smart_sfinv_creative_bymod | Replace the default items grouping (Nodes, Tools, Items) by more meaningfull groups per installed mod smart_sfinv_creative_sitebar | Move all creative groups to left site table for beter overview